Artist captures war as seen by children - toys included

 “It gets past that because these are just toys.
 They are just plastic totems of real people.”

 A boy taking part in one session near Mosul in May drew an adult elephant with two calves.
-While he coloured in the parent and one of the calves, he refused to colour in the second which he said represented his dead sibling.
+While he colored in the parent and one of the calves, he refused to color in the second which he said represented his dead sibling.

 In his recreation, McCarty placed a toy elephant in a pool of dirty water standing behind a calf.
 He then superimposed a faded image of the second calf to represent the dead sibling.